 - fall detectors that can raise an automatic alert if you fall and are unable to press your pendant

 - sensors that alert support staff if there has been no-one moving around the house for a period of time

 - devices to minimise fire risk

 If you feel any of the above devices could help you, then you can discuss this with a health professional or someone from Social Work Services who can complete a referral on your behalf.
-You, or someone on your behalf, can also complete a Telecare Assessment Form.
+You, or someone on your behalf, can also apply online for Telecare.
 The appropriate specialist equipment will be programmed into your core alarm unit.